lytics/toolbucket/README.md

 Note this code is **Experimental and not production ready**

-The primary use-case for this package would be to insert tasks in order, have them processed in parallel and have the results consumed in the original order.
+The primary use-case for this package would be to maintain order in a stream of events, but in an intermediate stage have some processing done in parallel.

-If a task is going to take about 10ms to process and you have 10,000 tasks to perform, then the expected runtime to perform all the tasks is about `10000 * 10ms == 100 seconds`.
-But if you can do them parallel with 12 workers, the expect runtime becomes `(10000 * 10ms) / 12 == 8.3 seconds`.
+For example, while processing from a queue one may want to unmarshal in parallel but then write the records to a database in order.